ISN-Zurich/ISN-Learning-Cards/README.md

 I. INTRODUCTION
 ===============

 The name of this software module is ISN Mobler Cards.
-It is Mobile Web Application developed in ISN Zürich, ETH and its main purpose is to run Learning Cards for Courses on an Ilias LMS.
+It is Mobile Web Application developed in ISN ETH Zurich and its main purpose is to run Learning Cards for Courses on an Ilias LMS.

 II.
 FEATURES
 ============

-ISN Mobler Cards consists of a front end and a backend module.
-The front end module (client) provides the user interface that.
-It is structured according to an MVC architecture.
+ISN Mobler Cards consists of a front-end and a backend module.
+The front-end module (client) provides the user interface of the application and enables the interaction of the end user with it.
-The backend module is responsible for the communication with the server.
-It actually loads and sends data to the server.
+The front end module's code and logic is structured according to an MVC architecture.
+The backend module is responsible for the communication between the mobile application and the server.
+It loads and sends data to the server.

 III.
 INSTALLATION
 =================

 - Install Phonegap on various IDE's.
 More info can be found at : http://docs.phonegap.com/en/2.1.0/guide_getting-started_index.md.html#Getting%20Started%20Guides
-- Download any external libraries, described below.
+- Download any external libraries.

 IV.
 GENERAL NOTES